nordeim/RAG_with_DeepSeek_R1/code_re-analysis_gemini_rag_app-v6.md

 ---
 ```
-This updated research paper provides a more thorough and actionable analysis of the `rag_app-v6.py` RAG system, highlighting both its advancements and areas for further improvement.
+Updated research paper is to provide a more thorough and actionable analysis of the `rag_app-v6.py` RAG system, highlighting both its advancements and areas for further improvement with code snippets as examples.
 Key changes include:

 *   **Detailed analysis of strengths and weaknesses of `rag_app-v6.py`**.
 *   **Expanded "Identified Issues" section with more specific problems and solutions**, including ineffective caching, stale chunks, static threshold, lack of update/deletion handling, non-configurable chunking, and Elasticsearch management assumptions.